 However, in-fighting and fall-outs saw his reign come to an end.
 The likes of Pogba, Anthony Martial and Luke Shaw were amongst the high-profile stars to fall victim of Mourinho’s sharp-tongue as a bad atmosphere surrounded the club, Mourinho eventually being dismissed in December 2018 after a poor start to the season.

-After a brief period away from the game, Mourinho made his return to management in surprise circumstances, being named as the successor to Mauricio Pochettino at Tottenham.
+After a brief period away from the game, Mourinho made his return to management in surprise circumstances, being named as the successor to Mauricio Pochettino at Tottenham in November 2019.